leechanwoo-kor/coursera/deep-learning-specialization/course-3-structuring-machine-learning-projects/Week 1 Case Study - Bird Recognition in the City of Peacetopia.md

 ### 12. After working on this project for a year, you finally achieve: Human-level performance, 0.10%, Training set error, 0.05%, Dev set error, 0.05%.
 Which of the following are likely?
 (Check all that apply.)

 - [x] **The model has recognized emergent features that humans cannot.
 (Chess and Go for example)**

+> 📌 When Google beat the world Go champion, it was recognized that it was making deeper moves than humans.

 - [ ] This result is not possible since it should not be possible to surpass human-level performance.
 - [ ] There is still avoidable bias.
-- [ ] Pushing to even higher accuracy will be slow because you will not be able to easily identify sources of bias.
+- [x] **Pushing to even higher accuracy will be slow because you will not be able to easily identify sources of bias.**

+> 📌 Exceeding human performance means you are close to Bayes error.

+### 12-1.
+After working on your algorithm you have to decide the next steps.
+Currently, human-level performance is 0.1%, training is at 2.0% and the dev set is at 2.1%.
+Which statement below best describes your thought process?

+- [ ] Get a bigger training set to reduce variance.
+- [ ] Decrease variance via regularization so training and dev sets have similar performance.
+- [x] **Decrease regularization to boost smaller signals.**
+- [x] **Address bias first through a larger model to get closet to human level error.**

+> 📌 Selecting the largest difference from (train set error - human level error) and (dev set error - train set error) and reducing bias or variance accordingly is the most productive step.

 ### 13. Your system is now very accurate but has a higher false negative rate than the City Council of Peacetopia would like.
 What is your best next step?